poooi/plugin-navy-album/README.md

 - Fix a problem that blueprints and catapults are not correctly displayed for ships that have cyclic remodel chains.
+- Now audios are only loaded when start playing
+- The color for max comsumption only changes when Level > 99

 ## Features